oshaughnessy/sierramountainll/_posts/2023-02-08-assessment-dates.md

 We'll meet at 6pm at the [Sierra Mountain Little League fields]({{ site.baseurl }}/contact#fields) on each of these nights.

-All players must attend an assessment in order to be placed on a team.
+All players must attend an evaluation in order to be placed on a team.
 We use this time to see what skill level our incoming players have, then use that to create balanced teams and ensure a fun and safe season for everyone.